Skip to main content

 Letter to the Canadian Minister of Foreign Affairs on Canadian military goods and technology transfers to Israel since 7 October 2023

-On January 28, a coalition of Canadians and Palestinians wrote to Minister of Foreign Affairs Mélanie Joly demanding that the federal government immediately halt all exports and transfers of Canadian military goods and technology to Israel.
+On 28 January 2024, a coalition of Canadians and Palestinians wrote to Minister of Foreign Affairs Mélanie Joly demanding that the federal government immediately halt all exports and transfers of Canadian military goods and technology to Israel.

 Contact & More Information

-If you would like to know more about this case, please get in touch with our primary contact Henry Off (CLAIHR) Turp by email
+If you would like to know more about this case, please get in touch with our primary contact Henry Off (CLAIHR) by email

 Find out more about the work of the Applicants at their websites: